petroslamb/taxi-rides/reports/REPORT.md

-Then after switching gear to the  timeseries depicting `trip-counts-per-hour`, a deliberate graphical exploration revealed the general trend and 2 most prevelant seasonalities of the dataset.
+Then after switching gear to the  timeseries depicting `trip-counts-per-hour`, a deliberate graphical exploration revealed the general trend and 2 most prevalent seasonalities of the dataset.

 ## Modeling and Forecasting